 To examine the association between LDL and age, I would fit a linear regression allowing heteroscedasticity.
 The serum level of LDL and age are the response and the predictor of interest respectively (ldl= b0+ b1*age).

+Did not mention that age is continuous (1)

+Total: 2

 Is this a saturated model?
 Explain your answer.